MicrosoftDocs/architecture-center/docs/example-scenario/digital-health/remote-patient-monitoring-content.md

 **Microsoft Cloud for HealthCare**

-This example workload addresses one way of implementing a [Remote patient monitoring](https://solutions.microsoft.com/Microsoft%20Cloud%20for%20Healthcare) solution in the [Microsoft Cloud for Healthcare](https://www.microsoft.com/industry/health/microsoft-cloud-for-healthcare).
-For more information on that solution, see the [Remote Patient Monitoring guided tour](https://guidedtour.microsoft.com/en-us/guidedtour/healthcare/remote-patient-monitoring).
+This example workload addresses one way of implementing a remote patient monitoring solution.
+The [Microsoft Cloud for Healthcare](https://www.microsoft.com/industry/health/microsoft-cloud-for-healthcare) also provides a [Remote patient monitoring](https://solutions.microsoft.com/Microsoft%20Cloud%20for%20Healthcare) solution.
+For more information on that solution, see the [Remote Patient Monitoring guided tour](https://guidedtour.microsoft.com/guidedtour/healthcare/remote-patient-monitoring).

 ## Scenario details